mathigon/textbooks/content/sequences/content.md

 It is unknown if there are any other numbers that appear eight times in the triangle, or if there numbers that appear more than eight times.
-The American mathematician [David Singmaster](bio:singmaster) hypothesised that there is a fixed limed on how often numbers can appear in Pascal’s triangle – but it hasn’t been proven yet.
+The American mathematician [David Singmaster](bio:singmaster) hypothesised that there is a fixed limit on how often numbers can appear in Pascal’s triangle – but it hasn’t been proven yet.

 ---